Everything About Wood Floor Wax Removers and Stripping

 - If white spots appear after putting two drops of water on the floor (about 10 minutes), the finish is probably wax.
 Afterward, remove the white spots by gently rubbing them with a soft cloth or synthetic pad dampened with wax.

-There are homemade floor wax removers and commercial, ready to use products.
+There are homemade hardwood floor wax removers and commercial, ready to use products.
 The National Wood Flooring Association suggests using mineral spirits to remove wax.
-There are less toxic alternatives, but most solutions use water, which isn’t suitable for a wood floor.
+There are less toxic alternatives, but most solutions use water, which isn’t suitable for a hardwood floor.

 A Solvent That Dissolves Wax

-Most wood floor waxes use mineral spirits to dissolve the wax to make it soft enough to apply.
+Most hardwood floor waxes use mineral spirits to dissolve the wax to make it soft enough to apply.
 Therefore, your best hardwood floor wax remover is mineral spirits.

 Beware of Commercial Wax Removers

-You can buy commercial wax removers, but most of them are too harsh for wood floors.
+You can buy commercial wax removers, but most of them are too harsh for hardwood floors.
 Always read the label carefully before buying one.

 You need a product specifically for hardwood floors.
 If you buy a wax remover for linoleum or vinyl, it could seriously damage the floor’s finish.